bcaccia/passg/README.md

 # Usage

-To install locally on your machine run:
+To install locally on your machine clone the repo and then run the following on the directory (this is not packaged for PyPI yet):

 `pip install passg/`